WilsonSue/CommUserGuide/README.md

 ### Using MkDocs

+ The theme of our user guide was provided via [MaterialforMkDocs](https://squidfunk.github.io/mkdocs-material/).
+ MkDocs is highly customizable with a dynamic layout.

 ### Using Markdown

  The pages of the user guide were written in markdown.
 To review markdown, we followed tutorials from [markdowntutorial.com](www.markdowntutorial.com).